 Specific requirements may vary from city to city so check in advance if you’re not sure.

 The medical checkup is very simple, you are taken to an approved foreigner medical facility, taken into a locker room, put on hospital robe and hospital shoes, then you move from room to room carrying your medical chart, the process is surprisingly efficient, and the facility clean.
 The examination nominally takes about 30 minutes.
 The medical examination includes:

 - Height, Weight, Blood pressure, Body temperature, Internal medicine, EENT; B-ultrasound (liver, gallbladder, spleen and kidneys), EKG, Chest X-Ray, Laboratory tests: Blood Routine, Blood type, Urinalysis, HIV, TPPA, Hepatitis B surface antigen, Anti-HCV, ALT etc.

-- Infectious diseases surveillance including: Influenza, Poliomyelitis, Malaria, Dengue fever, Relapsing fever, Epidemic typhus and AIDS (including HIV infection).
+- Infectious diseases check including: Influenza, Poliomyelitis, Malaria, Dengue fever, Relapsing fever, Epidemic typhus, syphilis and AIDS (including HIV infection).
 This also includes Hepatitis B, Plague, Cholera, Yellow fever and other infectious disease which are confirmed by the State Council.

 In general, look for the largest hospital in the biggest city in the area.

 In Shanghai or Beijing, you’ll find international hospitals with English speaking doctors and staff.
 Some larger, upscale international hotels in China even have an English-speaking doctor or nurse on-site.

 Tel: +86-10-6433 3960